eshwen/SemivisibleJets/README.md

 pip install --user --upgrade -r requirements.txt
 ```
 - Some rudimentary plotting, for a quick look at distributions, can be done by running [plotSVJHistos.py](utils/plotSVJHistos.py).
 You just need to specify the root files in the list `files`.
+- For the s-channel mode, the couplings between the Z' and SM quarks is 0.1.
+This can be verified in the variables `g{V,A}{u,d}##` in [parameters.py](madgraph/models/DMsimp_SVJ_s_spin1_editTemplate/parameters.py)
+- The PDF sets used for 2016, 2017, and 2018 generation are detailed in [lhaIDs.py](utils/lhaIDs.py).
+Note that the ultra legacy-recommended PDFs are used for 2017 and 2018 generation (so _do not_ mimic the 94X/102X MC samples that were centrally produced).
+This is because there were issues in those PDFs that could cause large negative weights.
+For completeness, they are listed in the comments
+- For now, the output nanoAOD files are use the NanoAODv1 configuration for 2016, and NanoAODv5 for the other years.
+I am looking into updating the 2016 workflow to use NanoAODv5 for consistency
 - This repository utlises many software packages.
 To cite any of them, I have listed their BibTeX entries in [software_references.bib](utils/software_references.bib)